 More in Value Investing G.U.T Series

 In the previous article in this series, we looked at the lifecycle of a business from startup to growth, maturity and decline.
 We also learned that value investors typically look at the businesses in the mature and decline stages, although there are always exceptions.
-In this article, we will build upon this basis to see how companies can and do act in practice to maximize their value growth.
+In this article on BCG Matrix, we will build upon this basis to see how companies can and do act in practice to maximize their value growth.

 - Question Marks: These are new products being introduced in a fast growing market where the company does not yet enjoy a good market share.
 Growing this segment of the business consumes cash and the returns are uncertain.
 Over time, some of these products will turn into Stars, while the rest will have to be killed.
 Competitive pressures are strong as high growth markets attract a lot of new entrants.